A Model-Agnostic Graph Neural Network for Integrating Local and Global Information: Introduction

-One main premise of this paper is that to improve the overall representation power of GNNs, we need to build new learning mechanisms that directly incorporate and effectively combine information from neighbors at different orders.
-Statistically, by incorporating both low-order (immediate neighbors) and high-order (i.e., neighbors beyond the immediate vicinity) information, GNNs can learn a richer representation under graph topology.
-For example, in the brain, low-order information may capture relationships within a functional region, while high-order information captures relationships across functional regions \citep{bassett2017network}.
-Importantly, the information flows in a sequential manner starting from within-region functionality to cross-region functionality \citep{vazquez2019gradients}.

-Models that adhere to the principle of effectively combining different-order information are known as multi-scale GNNs, as they enable the exploration and integration of information at multiple levels of granularity within a graph \citep{gasteiger2018predict,xu2018representation, liao2019lanczosnet,sun2019adagcn,oono2020optimization,liu2022mgnni}.
-Multi-scale GNNs provide enhanced flexibility and adaptability in facilitating information flow across various neighborhood ranges.
-This is achieved by directing the outputs of intermediate layers to contribute to the final representation.
+A main premise of this paper is that to enhance the overall representation power of GNNs with statistical guarantees, we need to develop new learning mechanisms that directly incorporate and effectively combine information from neighbors at different orders.
+Statistically, by integrating both low-order (i.e., immediate neighbors) and high-order (i.e., neighbors beyond the immediate vicinity) information, GNNs can learn a richer and more complete representation under the graph topology.
+Models that follow the principle of effectively combining information from different orders are known as multi-scale GNNs, as they enable the exploration and integration of information at different levels of granularity within a graph \citep{xu2018representation, sun2019adagcn,oono2020optimization,liu2022mgnni}.
+The main idea is to direct the outputs of intermediate layers to contribute to the final representation.
 Existing methods however struggle to effectively integrate representations of different orders in a sequential manner due to their memoryless property: at each GNN layer, node representations are updated entirely based on the current input from their immediate neighbors, without directly retaining information from previous layers.
-In other words, the most recently learned representation tends to modify the previously acquired representation and cause information loss from previous layers.
-Furthermore, this approach still suffers from over-smoothing issues and generally fails to capture high-order latent representations.
+Furthermore, Multi-scale GNNs still suffer from over-smoothing issues and generally fail to capture high-order latent representations.